 Can you build a home for $5000?
 Absolutely!
 I’ve seen articles about building homes for $20,000 and $40,000, which is what got us interested in the first place.
 Those numbers seem realistic and attainable, and they certainly can be!
 I’m pretty confident you can build for even less than we did.

 A lot of articles are simply listing the cost of building materials.
-They don’t necessarily include the cost of any applicable permits (if any), site prep, utilities or off grid systems, labor (if hiring any contractors), etc. So when you see those articles, take them with a grain of salt.
+They don’t necessarily include the cost of any applicable permits (if any), site prep, utilities or off-grid systems, labor (if hiring any contractors), etc. So when you see those articles, take them with a grain of salt.
 The price is meant to draw you in.

 So what DID it cost us anyway?

 We kept track of everything in a spreadsheet and scanned in all receipts.
 Below you’ll see our overall costs followed by a breakdown of costs by category.